afdcardoso/afdcardoso/README.md

 ### Hi there I'm André Cardoso👋

 ## I'm a Computer Science Student at IPCA
-- 🔭 I’m currently working on a side project, a Management App.
+- 🔭 I’m also working on a side project, a Management App.
-- 🌱 I’m currently learning JavaScript (Express.js & Passport.js)
+- 🌱 I’m currently learning AI and Machine Learning
 - 👯 I’m looking to expand my knowledge especially on the CyberSecurity field.
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...